 Having had most of her running gear missing and critically no crank axle, has put 21c11 / 35011 General Steam Navigation in a rather unique position compared to her sisters as the cost of restoring her to either rebuilt or original condition are fairly similar.
 Many years ago, this would have been deemed a challenge too far, but today such challenges have been overcome as seen by other restoration and new build projects.

 Aided by significant insight from Andrew Marshall (35006 Locomotive Restoration Society), we have clarity on the design of axle we should be aiming to have fabricated, this is the redesigned, balanced crank axle (as seen right) that was eventually fitted to all the Merchant Navy locomotives following the Crewkerne incident.
 As 35011 General Steam Navigation had the balanced crank axle fitted prior to rebuilding, we can demonstrate it is applicable to our locomotive.
 We have had insight and support on the axle material from the wider heritage industry, including our friends at the A1/P2 trust, the Clan Project and the B17 Trust, all of whom have had similar struggles of design to overcome.

-We are also working with the University of Birmingham with a project looking at the mechanics of the motion of our locomotive, focussing on the crank axle and chain-driven valve gear and more details of this collaboration can be read at our dedicated project page here.
+We have also worked with the University of Birmingham on a project looking at the mechanics of the motion of our locomotive, focussing on the crank axle and chain-driven valve gear and more details of this collaboration can be read at our dedicated project page here.